thekanishkagupta/VirtualMouse/README.md

 # Virtual Mouse
-User hand can be used as a virtual mouse and can do everything that a mouse does without even touching the system.
+User hand can be used as a virtual mouse and can do everything that a mouse does, without even touching the system.

 The Virtual Mouse provides an infrastructure between the user and the system using only a camera.
 It allows users to interact with machines without the use of physical devices, and even control mouse functionalities.